marwaoneis/med-connect/README.md

 - **Database**: [MongoDB](https://www.mongodb.com/) used for its flexible data storage capabilities, aiding in the efficient management and retrieval of data.
 - **Framework**: [Express](https://expressjs.com/) is integrated as a back-end web application framework for Node.js, simplifying the server-side logic and routing for MedConnect.

-> 🚨 **Important Note**:I am actively working on refining the notification system for an improved user experience.
+> 🚨 **Note**:I am actively working on refining the notification system for an improved user experience.

 MedConnect employs material design principles for its UI, offering an intuitive and user-friendly interface.
 The primary font used is tailored to ensure readability and visual appeal.